SycuroLab/metqc/README.md

 3) PRINSEQ - quality filtering, dereplication, and filtering of low complexity reads.
 This step outputs filtered sequence files to a directory called `output/prinseq/` and adds the suffix 'filtered' to file names.

 	Options:
-		*trimleft: trim by quality score from the 5' end with this threshold (default: 20) *trimright: trim by quality score from the 3' end with this threshold (default: 20) *trim_qual_window: size of sliding window used to calculate quality score (default: 10) *trim_qual_step: step size used to move the sliding window (default: 2) *trim_qual_type: type of quality score calculation to use (default: mean) *trim_qual_rule: rule to use to compare quality score to calculated value (default: gt) *lc_method: method to filter low complexity sequences (default: dust) *lc_threshold: value used to filter sequences by sequence complexity (default: 7)
+		*trimleft: trim from the 5' end (default: 0) *trimright: trim from the 3' end (default: 0) *trim_qual_left: trim sequence by quality score from the 5' end with this threshold score (default: 25) *trim_qual_right: trim sequence by quality score from the 3' end with this threshold score (default: 25) *trim_qual_window: size of sliding window used to calculate quality score (default: 10) *trim_qual_step: step size used to move the sliding window (default: 2) *trim_qual_type: type of quality score calculation to use (default: mean) *trim_qual_rule: rule to use to compare quality score to calculated value (default: lt) *lc_method: method to filter low complexity sequences (default: dust) *lc_threshold: value used to filter sequences by sequence complexity (default: 7)